Lifts of simple curves in finite regular coverings of closed surfaces: Introduction

-The intuition that lifts of simple curves should generate homology possibly stems from the fact that counterexamples necessarily have huge genus; ``small'' genus coverings can be shown to satisfy a plethora of conditions that guarantee this.
-For example, it seems to be general knowledge\footnote{As was explained to the author by Marco Boggi, \cite{Boggiemail}, this claim follows from arguments of Boggi-Looijenga and \cite{Looijenga} with rational and hence integral coeffients.
+The intuition that lifts of simple curves should generate homology possibly stems from the fact that counterexamples should be expected to have large genus; ``small'' genus coverings disproportionately satisfy a plethora of conditions that guarantee this.
+For example, it seems to be well-known that when the deck transformation group is Abelian, $sc_{p}(H_{1}(\tilde{S};\mathbb{Z})) =H_1(\tilde{S},\mathbb{Z})$.
+(As was explained to the author by Marco Boggi, \cite{Boggiemail}, this claim follows from arguments of Boggi-Looijenga and \cite{Looijenga} with rational and hence integral coefficients.
 It was proven directly for integral coefficients in an earlier version of this paper.
-For free groups and complex coefficients, this claim is Proposition 3.1 of \cite{FH}. } that when the deck transformation group is Abelian, $\scH =H_1(\tilde{S},\mathbb{Z})$.\\
+For fundamental groups of surfaces with nonempty boundary or at least one puncture and complex coefficients, this claim is Proposition 3.1 of \cite{FH}.) \\

-\textbf{Organisation of Paper.} After providing some background and notation in Section \ref{sect:background}, Section \ref{sect:example} studies a family of covering spaces in detail.
-Subsection \ref{relations} explains how to obtain spanning sets for homology of covers using relations in the deck transformation group.
-These results and examples are used in Subsection \ref{rationalvsintegral} to highlight differences between results for integral and rational homology, and in Subsection \ref{sub:non_example} to construct examples for which $\scH$ is a proper submodule of $H_{1}(\tilde{S};\mathbb{Z})$.
+\textbf{Organisation of Paper.} Section~\ref{sect:background} recalls and provides some background and useful notation.
+Section~\ref{sect:example} studies a family of covering spaces in detail.
+These covering spaces are compositions of well known covering spaces, and the author makes no claims of originality in this section.
+The properties of the covering spaces that will be needed are simple and elementary, and hence are proven directly for completeness.
+The same is true for Subsection \ref{relations}, in which it is explained how to obtain spanning sets for homology of covers using relations in the deck transformation group.
+These results and examples are used in Subsection \ref{rationalvsintegral} to highlight differences between integral and rational homology, and in Subsection \ref{sub:non_example} to construct examples for which $sc_{p}(H_{1}(\tilde{S};\mathbb{Z}))$ is a proper submodule of $H_{1}(\tilde{S};\mathbb{Z})$.